onkar895/FOOD-ORDERING-APP-SERVER/README.md

   npm start
 ```

-This server is now be running on `localhost:3000`.
+The server will be running at http://localhost:3000 by default, or at the port specified by the PORT environment variable.

 ### Deploy your own server